anaclumos/extracranial/Research/pages/Proposal of Research 2023-03-28.md

 ### Background

-The infinite monkey theorem and the concept of "The Library of Babel" have become increasingly relevant with the rise of [[generative AI]] technologies, such as ChatGPT. _Given infinite monkeys making infinite keystrokes, wouldn't they write all of Shakespeare's work?_ As AI advances, it raises questions about the future of human creativity, the nature of creation, and the potential for AI to generate all possible information.
+The infinite monkey theorem and the concept of "The Library of Babel" have become increasingly relevant with the rise of [[generative AI]] technologies, such as [[ChatGPT]]. _Given infinite monkeys making infinite keystrokes, wouldn't they write all of Shakespeare's work?_ As AI advances, it raises questions about the future of human creativity, the nature of creation, and the potential for AI to generate all possible information.

 ### Research Questions